-A person tends to be emotionally exhausted when they have just given up on anything they have been trying hard to achieve for a very long time.
-To put it simply, if you try to chase something and then fail; or else, if you try hard to stick to something but it drifts away — such a situation can lead you to emotional exhaustion.
+A person tends to be mentally and emotionally exhausted when they have just given up on anything they have been trying hard to achieve for a very long time.
+To put it simply, if you decide to chase something and then fail, or else if you work hard to stick to something, but it drifts away– such a situation can lead you towards feeling emotionally drained.

 1. Rapid mood swings

-When it becomes utterly difficult for you to stick to a stable mood; and if the way you feel and the way you think keep changing every now and then, it could be because of emotional exhaustion.
+When it becomes utterly difficult for you to stick to a stable mood, and if the way you feel and the way you think keeps changing now and then, it could be because you are feeling drained.
 Mood swings can appear quite often.